Durango Resources (CVE:DGO) Trading Up 25% – Here’s What Happened

-Durango Resources Inc. (CVE:DGO – Get Free Report)’s stock price traded up 25% on Tuesday .
+Durango Resources Inc. (CVE:DGO – Get Free Report)’s share price rose 25% during mid-day trading on Wednesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-279,000 shares changed hands during mid-day trading, an increase of 57% from the average session volume of 177,243 shares.
+Approximately 279,000 shares were traded during mid-day trading, an increase of 57% from the average daily volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 Durango Resources Company Profile